cube-js/cube/guides/real-time-dashboard/content/5_deployment.md

 ## Cube.js API Deployment

-There are multiple ways you can deploy a Cube.js API microservice; you can learn more about them [here in the docs](https://cube.dev/docs/deployment/).
+There are multiple ways you can deploy a Cube.js API; you can learn more about them [here in the docs](https://cube.dev/docs/deployment/).

 The tutorial assumes that you have a free [Heroku account](https://signup.heroku.com/signup/dc).
 You'd also need a Heroku CLI; you can [learn how to install it here](https://devcenter.heroku.com/articles/heroku-cli).